zilexa/Homeserver/filesystem/README.md

 @/tmp (mounted at /tmp)

 ### Step 2: Create new filesystems for disks
+Note this will delete your data.
+To convert EXT4 disks or add existing BtrFS disks to a filesystem, Google.
--unmount all the drives you are going to format: `sudo umount /media/(diskname)`
+- unmount all the drives you are going to format: `sudo umount /media/(diskname)`
 - list the disk devices: `sudo fdisk -l`
 - Scenario1: create the filesystem for each disk, do not use paritions (no numbers such as sda1): `sudo mkfs.btrfs -f -L data1 –m single /dev/sda`
 - Scenario2 default: `sudo mkfs.btrfs -f -L data1 –m single /dev/sda`